Binaural recording: History

 The history of binaural recording goes back to 1881.
 The first binaural unit, the théâtrophone, was invented by Clément Ader.
-It consisted of an array of carbon telephone microphones installed along the front edge of the Opera Garnier.
-The signal was sent to subscribers through the telephone system, and required that they wear a special headset, which had a tiny speaker for each ear.
+It consisted of an array of spaced pairs of carbon pencil microphones installed along the front edge of the Opera Garnier.
+The signal was sent to subscribers through the telephone system, and required that they hold a headset up to each ear.

+In the early 1930's, several binaural heads were developed.
+One, referred to as "Oscar" was made by Bell Labs, using 1.4 in microphones inserted into the cheeks of a mannequin's head, and was demonstrated at the World Fair in Chicago, in 1933.
+The Dutch firm, Philips, also developed a binaural head, with the microphones located at the ears, which produced a better result.
+These early adaptations of the mannequins used in shops to model clothes led to the moniker "dummy head".

+Over the course of the 20th century, advancements in microphone design and an understanding of the significance that the anatomy of the human ear played in the localization of sound led to further developments in the design of binaural heads.
+Their use ranged from acoustic analysis, such as to record word scoring for speech intelligibility measurement, hearing aid design, for music reproduction, and radio drama.

+Demolition (1973) was the first radio drama recorded using a dummy head.

+In 1974, Virgin Records issued the first solo album by Tangerine Dream's leader Edgar Froese, titled Aqua.
+The sleeve notes inform listeners that the tracks NGC 891 and Upland were recorded using a binaural head system developed by Gunther Brunschen.
+Listeners were advised to listen with stereo headphones.
+Although Edgar was keen to continue to use this system for subsequent recordings, it was abandoned because although it worked well through headphones, the improved sound quality did not translate adequately to a hi-fi speaker system.

+In 1972, Neumann released the KU80 binaural head, which would eventually lead to the KU100 binaural head, which is widely used today.

 In 1978, Lou Reed released the first commercially produced binaural pop record, Street Hassle, a combination of live and studio recordings.

-Binaural stayed in the background due to the expensive, specialized equipment required for quality recordings, and the requirement of headphones for proper reproduction.
+Binaural sound did not take off for music reproduction for consumers due to the expensive, specialized equipment required for quality recordings, and the requirement of headphones for proper reproduction.
 Particularly in pre-Walkman days, most consumers considered headphones an inconvenience, and were only interested in recordings that could be listened to on a home stereo system or in automobiles.
 Lastly, the types of things that can be recorded do not have a typically high market value.
-Studio recordings would have little to benefit from using a binaural set up, beyond natural cross-feed, as the spatial quality of the studio would not be very dynamic and interesting.
+Popular music typically involves a lot of electro-acoustic sources such as guitars and keyboards that when recorded in a studio setting would have little benefit from being recorded binaurally.
 Recordings that are of interest are live orchestral performances, and ambient "environmental" recordings of city sounds, nature, and other such subject matters.